-Moreover, evidences of structures for are extremely poor, at least in Italy, likely because of a lack of extensive excavations and, in absence of metalworking residuals, the difficulty to clearly distinguish them from other kinds of firing structures (Cavazzuti et al. in press).
+Moreover, evidences of structures for casting are extremely poor, at least in Italy, likely because of a lack of extensive excavations and, in absence of metalworking residuals, the difficulty to clearly distinguish them from other kinds of firing structures (Cavazzuti et al. in press).

 In this work our aim is to deepen some aspects concerning archaeologically ‘visible’ (stone mould production and casting), and ‘invisible’ techniques (sword production) of metalworking in Bronze Age Italy, focussing on Terramare context.